 We just got home from a mad dash back to the town we grew up in (as opposed to our hometown, where we live now).
 The principle purpose of our trip was, of course, to visit our respective aging parents who have assorted medical problems, and are approaching the time when we don’t know when/if will be the last time we see them.

 It was a very odd time, and we were taken aback by how old they’ve become while we weren’t looking.
-How frail their bodies have become, and how disconnected they are from the things that we see as common and normal.
+How frail their bodies have become, and how disconnected they are from the things we see as common and normal.
 Not in the sense of cognitive impairment, but a lack of connection to the day-to-day details of being alive in modern times.
 It’s partly the big modern things like computers and all the associated devices, programs and hacks we youngsters use all day every day, and partly the little things like the latest government policy, tv show/band/movie/book or natural disaster.

 I know it seems quite laughable, but it is also quite unsettling and thought-provoking.
 We were revisiting our past, and seeing our future – like looking into a mythic mirror that shows you what will become of you.
-Our parents (maybe if they were looking properly) were seeing their past, and perhaps feeling the end of their future approaching.
+Our parents (if they were looking properly) were seeing their past, and perhaps feeling the end of their future approaching.
 (How weird must it be to see your child looking “old and fat”?
 And why is it that some parents can’t stop themselves from making those kind of comments?)

 But we have also had the very great joy of spending time with the next generation; learning about emoji code, Lego Death Stars and catching the bus home from school.
 It was delightful to spend time with these bright, confident and precious children.
 And very interesting to see how our childhoods have affected the way our siblings parent – the different kinds of emphasis and de-emphasis.
 I imagine they are doing their best to avoid recreating their own traumas, but creating a new and different set nonetheless.
 The children seem very well-adjusted at present.